 This is a serious problem.

-Ten thousand steps is not a target for fit people; it is the target for a human being not to rust up their joints.
+Ten thousand steps are not a target for fit people; it targets a human being not to rust up their joints.

 If you telecommute, you need to exercise.
 But the joy of it is that whenever you have a gap in your agenda, you can jump into your shorts and go for a run for 30 minutes.
-Do 45 minutes jogging and you will hit 10,000 steps.
+Do 45 minutes of jogging, and you will hit 10,000 steps.

 Need to clear your head go for a long walk, take your next meeting on skype on your phone with a Bluetooth headset whilst walking in the forest.
 It is all possible: technology is your friend.